 SEO helps attract visitors to your website but it's landing page optimisation that turns browsers into buyers.
 Danielle Haley, Director of Indy Consultancy suggests six steps to improve your conversion rates

-If you want to generate more conversions from your website, you'll need to make sure that your landing pages appeal to your audience and encourage them to choose your company over your competitors.
-Follow these six simple steps to create fully optimised landing pages that will breathe new life into your online marketing campaign.
+To generate more conversions from your website, you need to make sure that your landing pages appeal to your audience and encourage them to choose your company over your competitors.
+Follow these six simple steps to create optimised landing pages that breathe new life into your online marketing campaign.

 Find out their pain points so you can solve them; find out what they like and want so you can give it to them; and find out what terminology they use so you can communicate with them effectively.

 An in-depth online analysis can help you understand what your competitors' strategies are and identify your best opportunities to stand out.

 What gets measured gets managed.
 Set up your analytics tools so you can clearly see what is happening with your traffic levels and subsequent conversions.
 When you have this information, you can make informed decisions based on what is working for you and what is not.

 You need to know where your traffic is coming from, which call to action (CTA) gets the most clicks and which kind of audience converts best.

 Analytics tools can even tell you where people typically hover on-screen, helping you evaluate your website's hotspots and improving its overall design and functionality.